GCSE equivalency tests for Birmingham City University offer holders

 You have been directed to this page because you have been offered the opportunity to take our online GCSE equivalency test(s).

-Applications for GCSE equivalency tests for 2023-24 entry are now open.
+Applications for GCSE equivalency tests for 2024-25 entry will open in March 2024.
 Submit your application using the form below.
 Please read through the information provided on this page before applying.

 The equivalency test(s) will be available to you if you haven’t yet achieved one or more of the GCSEs you need to be able to begin your training.
 We highly recommend that you only take the test if instructed by Birmingham City University or your institution.

 Please read through the information below and ensure that you are eligible for the GCSE equivalency testing.